playnance-games/PlayBlock/Game Token/specs.md

 **Token Recovery:**

-* **Asset Retrieval:** A provision allows the token owner to recover non-USD assets mistakenly sent to the contract, ensuring protection against accidental token loss.
+* **Asset Retrieval:** A provision allows the token owner to recover non-USDP assets mistakenly sent to the contract, ensuring protection against accidental token loss.

 #### Governance and Operational Integrity: